schorlet/cdc/cmd/cdcd/README.md

 ### Intro

 Being off from internet access for one week, I needed to read some documentation to be able to work on a project.
-Looking at the [chrome cache](chrome://view-http-cache) I knew that what I wanted to read was there, locally available.
+Looking at the `chrome://view-http-cache` I knew that what I wanted to read was there, locally available.

 Actually chrome browser shows its cache as a canonical hex+ASCII display.
 So you have to copy the content, decode the input, eventually decompress it, and finally you can read the ouptput.